-The Breusch Pagan test for heteroscedasticity is sometimes referred to as the BPG or Breusch Pagan Godfrey test.
+The Breusch Pagan test for heteroscedasticity is sometimes also referred to as the BPG or Breusch Pagan Godfrey test.
 It is one of the most widely known tests for detecting heteroscedasticity in a regression model.
 This test uses the squared residuals to run an auxiliary regression.
-The chi-square test is applied after the auxiliary regression to check the presence of heteroscedasticity.
+The chi-square test is further applied after the auxiliary regression to check the presence of heteroscedasticity.

-The Breusch Pagan test can be sensitive to the normality of error terms or residuals.
+However, the Breusch Pagan test can be sensitive to the normality of error terms or residuals.
 Therefore, it is advisable to ensure that the residuals are normally distributed.
 The White test for heteroscedasticity can be considered an extension of the Breusch Pagan test because they share many similarities.

 application of the breusch pagan test

 Step 3: Construct a new variable ri.
-This variable will be used to run the auxiliary regression later.
+This variable will also be used to run the auxiliary regression later.

 Step 4: run the auxiliary regression where we regress ri on the independent variables: